What Does Developmental Editing Involve?

 Hire an editor by getting a feel of their writing and then ask for a test edit.
 This test edit helps you to realise what kind of suggestions they will make, and if that’s what you need.
 It might be paid and refunded later, if chosen, or free.
 An editor who also writes or shepherds books knows more of the publishing process than one just out of editing school, so that is something to consider as well.

 The editing is important, though.
-I would say allow AU $1000 for line editing an eBook of about 25,000 words, to make the grammar well honed.
-Some editors call this copy editing, but just ensure it is the level your particular manuscript needs.
+Some editors offer a nice depth of line editing, which includes some rearrangement of sentence structure.
+Australian-trained editors often call this copy editing, but whatever they call it, just ensure it is the level your particular manuscript needs.

 Comprehensive editing (substantive editing) would include advice on order of chapters and lengths of sentences and paragraphs; use of references; whether to include an index and bibliography/references section.
 This could cost these types of prices: